mustaphee/Loan-verification-deployment-Flask/README.md

 Prerequisites
-You must have pycaret and Pandas (for Machine Leraning Model) installed on jupyter notebook and Flask (for API) installed.
+You must have pycaret and Pandas (for Machine Learning Model) installed on jupyter notebook and Flask (for API) installed.

 Project Structure
 This project has five major parts :